 Crystal slid a brochure across the table to her grandmother.
 The title of the booklet read, 'Ordering a Child's Credit Report.'
-"All I have to do is write to these three credit reporting agencies with their name, Social Security number and my name, address and relationship to the child and they can do a search for any credit activity.
+"All I have to do is write to these three credit reporting agencies with their names and Social Security numbers and list my name, address and relationship to each child, and they can do a search for any credit activity.
 They'll mail it right to me.
-If I find something, I can file a police report and dispute it.
+If I find something, I can file a police report and dispute it."

 Betty nodded.
 "Good job, sweetheart.
 Don't let this drop.
-I don't want them starting out in life with bad credit."
+I don't want them starting out in life with bad credit.